nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     (where incomplete details are given for the applicant being added).
     Expected: Error messages displaying the cause of error is shown in the result display.

-### Deleting a person
+### Deleting an applicant

 1. Deleting an applicant while all applicants are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all applicants using the `list` command.
+Multiple applicants in the list.

     1. Test case: `delete 1`<br>
        Expected: First applicant is deleted from the list.
 Details of the deleted applicant shown in the result display.